Below we’ll look at the supplements Andrew Huberman uses and discusses.

 ^ Image source

-I imagine the dose is dependent upon the form of magneisum.
-If it’s magnesium threonate, then less is needed, whereas with bisglycinate, the standard dose is higher.
+My interpretation is that the dose is dependent upon the form of Magnesium.
+If it’s Magnesium Threonate, then less is suggested (~140 mg), whereas with bisglycinate, the standard dose is slightly higher (200 mg or more).

 Andrew notes that theanine can increase the intensity of dreams, and thus may not be suitable for those with night terrors or who sleepwalk.